-Dahlias at the Adelaide Botanic Garden
+Growing Healthy Dahlias at Adelaide Botanic Garden

 Healthy soil is key to achieving such a display of strong blooms with dahlias being susceptible to mosaic viral diseases that are transmitted between sap sucking insects resulting in yellowing, spotting and deformation of the leaves.
 In the past this has been a known issue in the dahlia beds at the Adelaide Botanic Garden.